Deon Meyer: Career

+Personal life

+Meyer was a long-time resident of historical coastal resort of Melkbosstrand, where he wrote most of his novels.

+His hobbies include touring Southern Africa on a motorcycle.

 Novels

 Deon Meyer's novel-writing career started when the Afrikaans magazine, Huisgenoot, published a short story he had submitted.
-Since then he has published eleven novels and two collections of short stories.
+Since then, he has written fifteen novels and two short story collections.
 His novels reflect current social issues in South Africa, including that of the apartheid system.
 His main characters are flawed but empathetic cops.